Thank you to New Seasons Market for sponsoring this post!

 - 3 Valencia or Naval oranges and 4 lemons (can also use the equivalent of grapefruits, Meyer lemons and limes, or any citrus of your choice), thoroughly washed and scrubbed (as citrus is highly sprayed, I recommend using organic)

 - Fine granulated sugar for coating

 - Slice both ends of the citrus fruits.
 Cut the peel on each each into 4 or more vertical segments, depending on the size of the fruit.
-Peel off each segment of rind and cut off some of the white pith (not necessary to remove it all).
+Peel off each segment of rind.
+(You can remove a little of the white pith, though not necessary.)
 Slice the peels into ¼ inch wide strips.
 (Keep the peeled citrus for eating, cooking, juicing, etc)

 - Boil the peels in a pot of water for 15 minutes.
 Drain the peels in a colander, rinse and then drain again.
 Discard the water from the pot.

 - Add the fresh water and sugar to the pot and bring it to a boil.
 Boil it for a couple of minutes until the sugar is dissolved.
 Add the citrus peels, reduce the heat and simmer for 45 minutes, stirring occasionally, until the peels become translucent.

 - Use a slotted spoon to remove a few of the peels at a time and let the excess syrup drip off for a few seconds.
 Place the hot, wet peels in the bowl of sugar and toss to coat.

 - Spread the candied citrus peels out on a wire rack to cool and dry completely, 1-2 days.

 - Stored in an airtight container in a cool, dry place, the candied citrus peel will keep for at least a month.
 They'll keep even longer in the fridge and for a few months frozen.

 *If you'd like to make more candied citrus peel, simply increase the amount of water and sugar by the same 2:1 ratio.